ramit21/python_poc/README.md

 SciPy extends the capabilities of NumPy with further useful functions for minimization, regression, Fourier-transformation and many others.
 ———————————————————————————————
-Pandas: Used for processing of structured data, and process it in tabular format.
+**Pandas**: Used for processing of structured data, and process it in tabular format.
 import panda as pd
 data = pd.DataFrame((‘Country’: [‘Russia’,’Columbia’,’India’],
 					‘Rank’: [121,4,10]))